 In the business dictionary, the definition of sales is as follows: 1.
 The activity or business of selling products or services, or 2.
 An alternative term for sales revenue or sales volume.

 However, sales is so much more than this simple term, which if taken at face value might lead to pushy, business-focussed strategies rather than customer-focussed ones.
-Sales is not about trying to convince potential customers, or developing the most persuasive tactics to get people to part with their money.
-When this is your business strategy, people can sense it - and it is a bit of a turn off.
+Meaning, sales is not merely about trying to convert potential customers or developing persuasive tactics just to get people to part with their money.
+If this is your business strategy, people will likely sense it - and be turned off by it.

 Sales is really about helping your prospects to source what they genuinely need.
 That means listening to them actively and understanding their pain points and specific needs.
 The aim is to provide a timely and cost-effective solution, which naturally equates to a win-win situation.